hoprnet/hoprnet/docs/hopr-documentation/docs/developers/tutorial-hello-world.md

 ### 2. HOPR Cluster & exported variables

-Make sure you have a HOPR cluster available for you to connect.
+Make sure you have a HOPR cluster[^1] available for you to connect.
 Also, make sure to have the equivalent of at least `2` nodes endpoints (both HTTP and WS).
 Here are the default values for each of these endpoints.

 <details>